mcombeau/ft_transcendance/notes.md

 - Nice to have
   - invite notif on profile ?
   - reload chat when joining ?
-  - fix going to page for user that does not exist -- Make 404 page
   - notifs dans la navbar
   - pop up de notification
   - achievements (display in profile)